bennywee/stochastic_volatility_workflow/writeups/model_desciptions.md

 ```

 # "Non Centered" Stochastic Volatility Model
+For computational purposes, it may be difficult to sample directly from the centered parameterisation of a model, conditional on the type of algorithm.
+We can reparameterise the model such that the states are first sampled on a distribution centered on 0 (i.e "non centered") which are then transformed to have the correct mean.

-The preposed reparameterisation samples from a *standard normal distribution* and rescales the parameters to give log volatility (as opposed to sampling log volatility directly).
-First sample from a standard normal distribuition and multiply by the variance of the log volatility parameter.
+First sample from a standard normal distribuition and multiply by the variance of the log volatility.

 $$
 \begin{aligned}
 h_{std} \sim& \space normal(0,1) \\
-h =& h_{std} \times \sigma \\
+h =& h_{std} \times \sigma_{\eta} \\
-h \sim& normal(0, \sigma)
+h \sim& normal(0, \sigma_{\eta}^2)
 \end{aligned}
 $$